charlierobson/M5Cheg/README.md

 Tools I thought I'd need:

-* A copy of MAME built locally so I can hack it to output helpful information
+* A copy of MAME built locally so I can hack it to output helpful information.
 * All the docs:
-  * Z80 programmer's manual
+  * Z80 programmer's manual.
-  * TMS programmer's guide
+  * TMS programmer's guide.
-  * AY programmer's guide
+  * AY programmer's guide.
-  * M5 hardware manual (I wish!) had to make do with schematics
+  * M5 hardware manual (I wish!) had to make do with schematics.
   * Einstein hardware manual.
-* A working knowledge of a reverse engineering tool, most probably Ghidra
+* A working knowledge of Ghidra, a reverse engineering tool.
-* A hex editor
+* A hex editor.
-* An assembler
+* An assembler.
-* Some way of patching the source binary
+* Some way of patching the source binary.

-I hadn't used Ghidra before, and all the binary patching solutions I was aware of didn't fit my requirements so there's a couple of tasks right there.
-Building MAME is something I've done beforeso that shouldn't be hard, right..?
+I hadn't used Ghidra before so that'll be a task.
+All the binary patching solutions I was aware of don't fit my requirements.
+Roll my own?
+Probably.
+Building MAME is something I've done before so that shouldn't be hard, right..?

 But I'm getting ahead of myself.
 We should see what we're up against.